Skip to content

 app = FastMCP("System Agent Service")

-@mesh.tool(capability="date_service") # ← What others can depend on
+@mesh.tool(capability="date_service") # Other agents can depend on this

 def get_current_time() -> str: